Instant Pot Cooking

 Make the Most of Your Instant Pot

 All the buttons, pre-sets, pressure-settings and warnings can make Instant Pots seem daunting at first, but once you get the hang of it it will save you so much time.
-Maybe you got one for Christmas and it’s been living in a closet ever since, or tried a few recipes and were frustrated with the results.
+Maybe you got one for the holidays and it’s been living in a closet ever since, or tried a few recipes and were frustrated with the results.
 Get to grips with all the settings by following guided recipes at first, and you’ll have mastered your Instant Pot in no time (leaving plenty of room in the closet for that home-brewing kit you’ll eventually get around to.)
-For hundreds more quick and easy Instant Pot recipes, download the free Drop Recipes app now.
+For more quick and easy Instant Pot recipes, download the free Drop Recipes app now.